trougnouf/cfait/README.md

 **Free & Managed**
 *   **[Infomaniak](https://www.infomaniak.com/):** A Swiss provider with a free tier that includes a CalDAV account.
     *   *How to connect:* After signing up, go to [config.infomaniak.com](https://config.infomaniak.com/).
 Click **"On this device"** followed by **"My Calendars"** to reveal your specific Server URL and Login username.
 (Use your infomaniak password.)

+You can also use the `Local` calendar entirely offline (and there is the possibility to migrate to and synchronize with a CalDAV server at a later time).